-Gal Naor is an Israeli Sign Language interpreter, choreographer, theater-maker, performer and founder of The progressive wave, an ongoing collaborative project which aims to translate complex spiritual ideas into an innovative audio-visual performative language.
+Gal Naor is an Israeli Sign Language interpreter, choreographer, performer and founder of The progressive wave.
 In his pieces, Gal deals with the triangular relations between language, culture and identity.
 His intensive engagement within the Deaf social circles in Israel and Europe is significantly contributing to his artistic researches.

 Gal Naor was born in Israel in 1986.
 In 2004 he graduated from the theater department of Thelma-Yellin High School of Arts.
 In 2008 he received a scholarship from the America-Israel Cultural Foundation for his video-dance series Inserts.